mayouni/stzlib/libraries/stzlib/doc/narrations/stzobject-history-narration.md

 ## Cherry on the Cake: More Information with the `QHH()` Small Function

-By adding an extra `H` suffix to `QH()`, Softanza reveals all its secrets and informs us not only about the updated values in the chain but also their types and execution times.
+By adding an extra `H` suffix to `QH()`, Softanza reveals all its secrets and informs us not only about the updated values in the chain but also their **types** and **execution times**.

 To demonstrate this, let’s use a more elaborate example that takes some time to execute.

-The chain of actions starts with the word "LIFE" and ends with the word "L ♥ F E":
+Hence, the chain of actions starts with the word "LIFE" and ends with the word `"L ♥ F E"`:

 ```ring
 ?
 Q("LIFE").